Five exclusive NHL games this week on ABC, ESPN, ESPN+, Disney+ and Hulu

 - All NHL on ESPN games stream on the ESPN App via DTC or pay TV authentication

-ABC Hockey Saturday action continues at 8 p.m. with a prime time Original Six matchup between the Bruins and Charlie McAvoy, taking on Alex DeBrincat and the Detroit Red Wings, with both teams neck and neck in the Eastern Conference Wild Card race.
+ABC Hockey Saturday action continues this week in prime time with the Flyers taking on Alex DeBrincat and the Detroit Red Wings in a critical matchup for Eastern Conference Wild Card at 8 p.m.

 Stream NHL on the ESPN App All Season Long